open-telemetry/opentelemetry-go/website_docs/getting-started.md

 // Run starts polling users for Fibonacci number requests and writes results. func (a *App) Run(ctx context.Context) error {
 	for {
-		newCtx, span := otel.Tracer(name).Start(ctx, "Run")
+		// Each execution of the run loop, we should get a new "root" span and context. newCtx, span := otel.Tracer(name).Start(ctx, "Run")

 		n, err := a.Poll(newCtx)